merot1/FoodTruckProject_One/README.md

 ### Lessons Learned

 Use of Gets and Sets, calling of methods and objects from one class to another.
-Creating and uttilizing public and private data related to calling of data from one class to another.
+Creating and utilizing public and private data related to calling of data from one class to another.